Higgsx/myblog/content/posts/crtp.md

 Yes, definitely.
 I highly recommend this course to everyone working in Cyber Security.
 Doesn't matter whether you are on red team or blue team.

 If you have solid background in red teaming AD, then maybe opt for more advanced course: [CRTE](https://www.pentesteracademy.com/redteamlab).
-If it isn't enough for you then opt for [GCB/PACES](https://www.pentesteracademy.com/gcb)
+If it isn't enough for you then opt for [GCB/PACES](https://www.pentesteracademy.com/gcb), which is the most advanced course and certification on pentester academy and is suitable for experienced red teamers.
+Don't rush and don't just dive into directly without solid background.